greead/waystones/waystones-notes/Worldbuilding/Alignments/Psyki.md

-- Origin: Discovered by a charismatic charmer
+- Origin: Discovered by a charismatic empath who gave everything they had to those around them, then proceeded to align all of their emotions, humors, chakras, and qi directly with the Psyki leyline.
+In this moment, they projected their astral self and walked the leyline, absorbing immense amounts of energy into their spiritual body as their physical body disintegrated before them.
-- Mage-lord:
+- Mage-lord: Aeralese the Formless
+- Where: Aeralese is without form but walks the astral realm that overlays the physical realm.
+Those who attempt to project into the ambient realm may find themselves face-to-face with Aeralese as she lives in a great astral city of Daas with many devotees that live about her.
-- Characteristics: empathy, emotion, spirituality
+- Characteristics: empathy, emotion, spirituality, understanding, devotion, self-centered, altruistic
-- Magic: Empathy, energy, cognition
+- Magic: Empathy, energy, emotion, qi
-- Playstyle: Combo
+- Playstyle: Supportive, Controlling